Big Bad Mama: Plot

 In Texas in 1932, after stopping her youngest daughter's wedding, Wilma McClatchie takes over her late lover's bootlegging business, but gets caught while doing the delivery route with her two daughters.
 After handing over all her money and her ring to the sheriff, they are let go and she begins her crime spree.

 While Wilma is at a bank trying to cash a fake check, the bank is held up by Fred Diller and his gang.
 In the melee, Wilma and her daughters, Polly and Billie Jean, grab some money bags from behind the counter and escape, but not before Diller gets in their automobile and leaves with them.
 Afterwards, they decide to pair up, and Diller and Wilma also become lovers.

 During a subsequent con, Wilma meets the refined yet dishonest gambler William J. Baxter and falls for him.
 He joins the group and becomes Wilma's lover, much to the chagrin of Diller.
 The gang proceeds with several more heists, each time getting more money.
 Eventually, they kidnap the daughter of a millionaire in hopes of getting rich off the ransom.

 When the ransom is paid, federal agents who had been tracking them arrive with the police.

-Baxter is captured, but Wilma, Polly, and Billie Jean escape with the suitcase full of money, and Diller stays behind, providing cover with his Tommy gun, which he uses to kill the handcuffed Baxter, who had been working as an informant with the agents.
-As the three women drive off, the mortally wounded Wilma's bloodied left arm is seen hanging down on the left side of the car.
+Baxter is captured, but Wilma, Polly, and Billie Jean escape with the suitcase full of money.
+Diller stays behind, providing cover with his Tommy gun, and kills Baxter, who had been working as an informant with the agents, before being killed himself.
+As the three women drive off, Wilma succumbs to the mortal injuries she has sustained in the gunfight.